Driving the Darling River

 Early pastoralists started to open up the interior as they saw the potential of sheep farming in the western regions but the challenge lay in accessing the markets and ports of Melbourne and Adelaide.
 The challenge was met when the first paddle steamer reached Brewarrina in 1859 (The Gemini skippered by William Randell) and the stage was set as there would soon be a means to transport the wool-clip to the shipping ports at Adelaide and Melbourne.

-But that didn't spell the end of the town as it continued to be the main rail-head for the region until the late 1970's when road transport become the more viable option.
+But that didn't spell the end of the town as it continued to be the main rail-head for the region until the late 1970s when road transport became the more viable option.
 Today Bourke is a service town with a great many things to see and do for the visitor.

 Bourke prides itself on outback history and has over the years preserved the outback identity – both European and indigenous.
 Any visit to Bourke would not be complete with experiencing the recently re-opened 'Back of Bourke' Exhibition Centre at the northern end of town.
 It is a world-class facility with interactive installations and stunning visual displays cover the history of the region from both a European and Indigenous focus.
 It would have to be one of the best of its type in Australia.